fernandoacorreia/play-silhouette-pastebin/README.md

 ### Instructions

-TODO: how to run locally, how to run tests, how to deploy (e.g. Heroku), etc.
+TODO: how to run locally, how to run tests, how to deploy (e.g. Heroku), how to work in Activator, etc.

 ### Use cases